 Ingredients and substitutions

-- Generously salt and pepper your tenderloin.
+- Salt and pepper - Adds mild, savory flavor to your beef tenderloin.

-- Get Out and Grill!: How to prep a whole beef tenderloin or The Virtual Weber Bullet: Preparing a beef tenderloin
+- Get Out and Grill!: How to prep a whole beef tenderloin

 - Martha Stewart: Tying Beef Tenderloin